Markus-Hefner/Portfolio-Project-1/README.md

 - Gitpod was used for writing and editing the code.
 - GitHub is used for storing the code.
 - Font Awesome was used to provide the icon for all social plattforms.
-- favicon.io was used to turn the icon into usable code to paste into the head element in order to get a favicon.
+- favicon.io was used to turn a png-graphic into usable code to paste into the head element in order to get a favicon.
-- The png-graphic that was used to create the favicon was from the website clipartmax.com.
 - Google Fonts provides the Merriweather and Raleway fonts which were used an all pages of this site.
-- All images on the site are free images from pexels.com.

 ## Testing

 ### Code Validation

 The W3C Markup Validator and W3C CSS Validator Services were used to check the code of all pages.
-No error were found.
+No errors were found.

+Results:

 - index.html
   https://validator.w3.org/nu/?doc=https%3A%2F%2Fmarkus-hefner.github.io%2FPortfolio-Project-1%2F